tidyparse/tidyparse/README.md

 `if ( true or false ) then true else 1`

-It will instead display possible fixes sorted by edit distance and partial AST branches for all syntactically valid substrings:
+It will instead display admissible fixes ranked by edit distance and partial AST branches for all syntactically valid substrings:

 ```
 ❌ Current line invalid, possible fixes: